huggingface/transformers/examples/research_projects/codeparrot/README.md

 ## Training
 The models are randomly initialized and trained from scratch.
 The initialization script can be found at `scripts/initialize.py`.
 The main training script is built with 🤗 Accelerate to scale across a wide range of platforms and infrastructure scales.

-We train two models with [110M](https://huggingface.co/lvwerra/codeparrot-small/) and [1.5B](https://huggingface.co/lvwerra/codeparrot/) parameters for 25-30B tokens on 16xA100 (40GB) machine which takes 1 day and 1 week, respectively.
+We train two models with [110M](https://huggingface.co/lvwerra/codeparrot-small/) and [1.5B](https://huggingface.co/lvwerra/codeparrot/) parameters for 25-30B tokens on a 16xA100 (40GB) machine which takes 1 day and 1 week, respectively.
 The training script can be found in `scripts/codeparrot_training.py`.

 ## Evaluation
-We evaluate the model on OpenAI's _HumanEval_ benchmark.
-The evaluation script can be found in `scripts/human_eval.py`
+The validation loss can be calculate with the `scripts/validation_loss.py` script.
+In addition we evaluate the model on OpenAI's _HumanEval_ benchmark.
+The evaluation script can be found in `scripts/human_eval.py`.
+The results as well as reference values are shown in the following table:

 | Model | pass@1 | pass@10 | pass@100|
 |-------|--------|---------|---------|